dbarber1111/linux_sysadmin_scripts/README.md

 python3 linux_admin_menu_ai.py
 ```

-Follow the on-screen prompts to navigate through the menu and select the desired tasks.
+Follow the on-screen prompts to navigate through the menu and select the desired tasks